nederjair/web_development_course/css/seminar/css_ins.md

 </html>
 ```

-14. add the following styling rules so your navigation menu gets centered
+15. Inside the `css` folder  create a new `CSS` document called `bakery.css`.
+Add the following styling rules so your navigation menu gets centered and a bakground picture gets added (and other notizable changes)

 ```css
 /* header styles */